You might have noticed higher totals in your shopping cart recently.

 A few reasons:

-Another way inflation can affect the stock market: if the Fed thinks inflation is running too hot, it can raise interest rates to discourage consumer spending and keep prices under control.
-(Reminder: higher interest rates means it's more expensive to borrow money and more attractive to keep your money sitting in a savings account.)
-And the Fed says rate hikes could come as soon as 2023.
+Certain stock prices.
+One way inflation can affect the stock market: if the Fed thinks inflation is running too hot, it can raise interest rates to discourage consumer spending and keep prices under control.
+Reminder: higher interest rates means it's more expensive to borrow money and more attractive to keep your money sitting in a savings account.)

-Invest.
 A well-diversified portfolio could help you earn enough to beat inflation.
 Just don’t make any sudden moves.
 Take this time to assess whether you’re comfy with your asset allocation for the long term.
 If not, it’s time to adjust your strategy to match your risk tolerance.
-Oh, and if you're thinking about investing in commodities to get in on those rising prices, keep in mind experts say they should make up a very small portion of your portfolio since they're considered riskier than other investments.